MIPPL/nephele-org-website/public/content/guides/how-to-use-a-bridge/index.md

 ## 3. Connect to the bridge with your wallet

-Make sure your wallet is connected to the Ethereum Mainnet network.
+Make sure your wallet is connected to the Nephele Mainnet network.
 If it is not, the website will automatically prompt you to switch networks.

 ![Common interface for bridging tokens](./bridge1.png)